Sean Tubbs has been a journalist in Virginia for over 30 years.

-From 2007 to 2018, Tubbs was senior reporter for Charlottesville Tomorrow, an organization created to help increase public knowledge of the nuts and bolts of how decisions are made and how plans are implemented.
-He is a 1995 graduate of Virginia Tech and a resident of the Charlottesville area since 2002.
+From 2007 to 2018, Tubbs was a senior reporter for Charlottesville Tomorrow, an organization created to help increase public knowledge of the nuts and bolts of how decisions are made and how plans are implemented.
+Tubbs is a 1995 graduate of Virginia Tech and a resident of the Charlottesville area since 2002.

 Tubbs also writes a weekly column for C-Ville Weekly on real estate and land use issues.